 With that, the experiment looks like it will continue for the foreseeable future.
 Especially with the results being so favorable.

-The team stands at 36-40 (3rd place in the AL East), which is more success than most would have predicted going into the year.
+The team stands at 36-40 (3rd place in the AL East), which is more successful than most would have predicted going into the year.
 It will certainly be interesting to see how the bullpen can handle the stresses of an enormous workload going forward.

 The front office and manager Kevin Cash will need to continue to shuffle players back and forth, as the Rays have already used 13 different pitchers as starters, and a total of 23 arms so far this season.